kevin-anadon/bank_saintpatrick/README.md

 ## Objective

-The main objective of Banco Saint Patrick is to enable users to transfer money between accounts safely and efficiently.
+The main objective of Bank Saint Patrick is to enable users to transfer money between accounts safely and efficiently.
 By utilizing pre-defined user cards, we can ensure secure transactions and prevent any financial losses.

 ## Front-end Stack